ivan-hc/AM/README.md

 # Updates
 Each script will create, among other things, another update-oriented script, which can be activated when the program itself starts or by adding a relative `<program>-update` between the processes that you want to start at login.
 To make this possible, each user must be given the necessary permissions on each program folder.

-NOTE that the AppImages are using `appimageupdate`, install it using the command `sudo app install appimageupdate`
+NOTE that the AppImages are using [appimageupdate](https://github.com/AppImage/AppImageUpdate), a command line tool available for both i386 and x86_64 architectures, install it using the command:

+`sudo app install appimageupdate`

 #### WARNING!
 Programs that update at startup can slow down your system, and programs that include update at startup may take a long time to open before the update is complete.

+# Multiarchitecture
+Currently my work focuses on applications for x86_64 architecture, but it is possible to extend "APP" to all other available architectures.
+If you are interested, you can deliberately join this project.

 # Repository and... rules?
 Each [$PROGRAM](https://github.com/ivan-hc/APP-Manager/tree/main/programs) only uses a dedicated script.
 Once you've performed the command: